George Tiller: Prosecution

+Assassination

 Tiller was fatally shot in the side of the head on May 31, 2009, by anti-abortion extremist Scott Roeder during worship services at the Reformation Lutheran Church in Wichita, where he was serving as an usher and handing out church bulletins.
 After threatening to shoot two people who initially pursued him, Roeder fled and escaped in his car.
 Three hours after the shooting, Roeder was arrested about 170 mi away in suburban Kansas City.

 Cheryl Sullenger, at the time vice president of the anti-abortion organization Operation Rescue West, was in prolonged communication with Roeder before he assassinated Tiller.
 Sullenger initially denied any contact with Roeder.
 After her name and cell phone number was discovered on a post-it note on the dashboard of Roeder's car, she subsequently admitted that she had informed Roeder of Tiller's scheduled court dates.

 On June 2, 2009, Roeder was charged with first-degree murder and two counts of aggravated assault in connection with the shooting, subsequently convicted in January 2010 on those charges, and sentenced on April 1, 2010, to life imprisonment without parole for 50 years, the maximum sentence available in Kansas.
 The no-parole term was later reduced to 25 years.

 Tiller's killing was largely condemned by groups and individuals on both sides of the abortion issue.
 US President Barack Obama said he was "shocked and outraged" by the murder.
 David N. O'Steen, director of the National Right to Life Committee, said the group "unequivocally condemns any such acts of violence regardless of motivation".
 Some others who spoke publicly were more confrontational.
 Anti-abortion extremist Randall Terry described Tiller as a mass murderer and said of other abortion providers, "We must continue to expose them in our communities and peacefully protest them at their offices and homes, and yes, even their churches", and Southern Baptist minister and radio host Wiley Drake said, "I am glad that he is dead."